ExcitedStates/qfit-3.0/scripts/post/README.md

 `b_factor.py pdb.pdb pdb_name --sidechain`

 ### 4. Find Multiconformer Residues around Ligands
-The purpose of this script is to identify residues with more than one conformer within 5 angstroms any (non-crystallographic) ligands in the PDB
-10/31/2022: This script is infrequently used
+The purpose of this script is to identify residues with more than one conformer within 5 angstroms any (non-crystallographic) ligands in the PDB.
+This script is infrequently used.

 INPUT: PDB structure, name of PDB structure

 OUTPUT: CSV file with the residues within 5A of ligand with the number of single and multi conf structures

 `find_altlocs_near_ligand.py pdb.pdb pdb_name`